-The magazine which declined my article had spotted and pointed out my mistakes effectively.
-I took a second look at my work and found that I agreed with them: my article lacked the quality standard which the magazine was looking for, and secondly, I had not explained my topic well.
+The magazine that declined my article spotted and pointed out my mistakes effectively.
+I took a second look at my work and found that I agreed with them: my article lacked the quality standard that the magazine was looking for, and secondly, I had not explained my topic well.

-The magazine game me a disapproving response, which did not have a touch of abuse, was well directed, and had value for a freelancer.
-It made me motivated and more determined to find my mistakes and improve on my work.
+The magazine gave me a disapproving response, which did not have a touch of abuse, was well directed, and had value for a freelancer.
+It motivated me to find my mistakes and improve on my work.

 Freelancers should have the habit of reflecting on their weaknesses when pointed out.
 Having the humility to know that even they can also be wrong, and can be criticized by their clients allows them to never take criticism as a personal hit, but more as a step towards building a professional career.